 "We’re working hard to lead by example,” said Riederer.
 “The use of renewable energy is a simple step anyone can take to help create a cleaner energy future.”

-Algoma Utilities also has undertaken a number of energy efficiency and conservation projects at the utilities office building, including new heating controls, high efficiency lighting, and occupancy sensors.
-The well pumping schedule was also updated to only run during off peak hours.
+Algoma Utilities also has undertaken a number of energy efficiency and conservation projects at the utilities office building, including updated heating controls, high efficiency lighting, and occupancy sensors.

 For more information, please contact Algoma Utilities at 487-5556.